ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
-* (Apollon77) Fix GetHistory logic to always return the "count" newest entries if more than "count" are available
+* (Apollon77) Add flag returnNewestEntries for GetHistory to determine which records to return when more entries as "count" are existing for aggregate "none"
+* (Apollon77) Flush the buffer for the datapoint which is queried by GetHistory before the query is done, so that all data are in the database
+* (Apollon77) make sure id is always returned on GetHistory when addId is set

 ### 2.6.3 (2022-03-07)
 * (Apollon77) Fix potential crash cases (Sentry IOBROKER-INFLUXDB-4Q)